VueLosAngeles/homework/README.md

 3. Create a new branch

-Use the nameing convention:
+Use the naming convention:
 yourname_assignment#

-like this:  jendiamond_assignment2
+like this:  `git branch jendiamond_assignment2`

 4. Create a directory with you name on it ie: jendiamond